deujahritik/AI_midterm_12194824/README.md

 *• `tf.summary.histogram` command*

 ## 3.Week_6_lecture

-*• Linear Regression using TensorFlow*
+*• To learn Linear Regression using TensorFlow*

 *• Visualization of Linear Regression parameters using TensorFlow*